RomanShestakov/bf_gateway/README.md

-betfairgateway - Erlang based implementation of betfair API
+bf_gateway - Erlang based implementation of betfair API
 ==============================================

-eventually, this application should be able to accept subsribe requests and pull data for required markets and publish prices in json format to zeromq.
+allows to subsribe to the betfair markets, pulls prices and pushes them to 0MQ bus so client application could subsribe to the events published thru the message bus.

 ## Dependencies